Simula-Consulting/decipher/hmm_synthetic/README.md

 ### Continuous integration

-All tests are run using GitHub actions on _push_ and _pull requests_.
+All tests are run using GitHub actions on _pull requests_.